 - 15.1 Dismissal for want of prosecution.
 A case may be dismissed for want of prosecution for any of the following reasons: - a.
 Failure of the Plaintiff/Petitioner to request a setting or take other appropriate action after notice that the case has been pending without action for more than sixty (60) days. - b.
-Failure of the Plaintiff/Petitioner's counsel to appear for pretrial, docket, conference, or other preliminary hearing, especially where there has been a previous failure to appear or where no amendment has been timely filed to meet expectations previously sustained. - c.
+Failure of the Plaintiff/Petitioner's counsel to appear for pretrial, docket, conference, or other preliminary hearing, especially where there has been a previous failure to appear or where no amendment has been timely filed to meet expectations previously sustained.

+- c.
 Failure of Plaintiff/Petitioner to make an announcement of "ready" when a case is called for trial or hearing of any preliminary matters. - d.
 Six (6) months has elapsed since the initial responsive pleading in the case and the parties have not requested a trial date. - e.
-For any other reason provided by the Local Rules, Texas Rules of Civil Procedure, or the general law.

-- 15.2 Notice.
-When a case has been placed on the dismissal docket, the court shall promptly send notice of the court's intention to dismiss for want of prosecution to each attorney of record and pro se party whose address is shown in the clerk's file.
+For any other reason provided by the Local Rules, Texas Rules of Civil Procedure, or the general law. - 15.2 Notice.
+When a case has been placed on the dismissal docket, the Court shall promptly send notice of the Court's intention to dismiss for want of prosecution to each attorney of record and pro se party whose address is shown in the clerk's file.
 A copy of such notice shall be filed with the papers of the cause. - 15.3 Motion to retain.
 Unless a motion to retain has been filed and granted by the Court prior to the dismissal date, as set forth in the notice of intention to dismiss, counsel shall appear and show good cause why the Court should not dismiss the case.
+Generally, the Court will only grant a Motion to Retain, without a hearing, if a trial setting has been obtained and the trial date is not later than 120 days from the date of the dismissal date.
 Notice of the signing of the order of dismissal shall be given as required by Rule 165(a) of the Texas Rules of Civil Procedure.
-Failure to mail notices as set out above shall not affect any of the periods mentioned in Rule 306 (a) of the Texas Rules of Civil Procedure except as provided in that rule. - Motion for reinstatement.
+Failure to mail notices as set out above shall not affect any of the periods mentioned in Rule 306 (a) of the Texas Rules of Civil Procedure except as provided in that rule. - 15.4 Motion for reinstatement.
 A motion for reinstatement after dismissal shall follow the procedure and be governed by the provisions of Rule 165(a) of the Texas Rules of Civil Procedure relating to reinstatement.